2022 Vol. 46, No. 7

 Using gauge/gravity duality, we investigate the string breaking and dissolution of two heavy quarks coupled to a light quark at finite temperature.
 It is found that three configurations of QQq exist with the increase in separation distance for heavy quarks in the confined phase.
 Furthermore, string breaking occurs at the distance\begin{document}$ L_{QQq} = 1.27\; {\rm{fm}} $\end{document} ![]()

-(\begin{document}$ T = 0.1\; {\rm{GeV}} $\end{document} ![]()
+\begin{document}$ T = 0.1\; {\rm{GeV}} $\end{document} ![]()

-) for the decay mode \begin{document}$ {Q Q q} \rightarrow {Q q q+Q \bar{q}} $\end{document} ![]()
+\begin{document}$ {Q Q q} \rightarrow {Q q q+Q \bar{q}} $\end{document} ![]()

-, and it is found that \begin{document}$ {Q\bar{Q}} $\end{document} ![]()
+\begin{document}$ {Q\bar{Q}} $\end{document} ![]()

 Using gauge/gravity duality, we investigate the string breaking and dissolution of two heavy quarks coupled to a light quark at finite temperature.
 It is found that three configurations of QQq exist with the increase in separation distance for heavy quarks in the confined phase.
 Furthermore, string breaking occurs at the distance